Patrick Macnee

-Daniel Patrick Macnee (6 February 1922 – 25 June 2015) was a British-American actor best known for his breakthrough role as secret agent John Steed in the television series The Avengers (1961–1969).
+Daniel Patrick Macnee (6 February 1922 – 25 June 2015) was a British and American actor, best known for his breakthrough role as secret agent John Steed in the television series The Avengers (1961–1969).
 Starting out as the assistant to David Keel (Ian Hendry), he became the lead when Hendry left after the first series, and was subsequently partnered with a succession of female assistants.
 He later reprised the role in The New Avengers (1976–1977).

 Born in London as the eldest son of socialite Dorothea Macnee, Macnee served in the Royal Navy during the Second World War before starting his career as an actor in British television.
 He appeared in numerous television series up until 2001, including the Twilight Zone episode "Judgement Night" (1959); Columbo; Magnum, P.I.; Hart to Hart; Murder, She Wrote; The Love Boat; and Frasier.
 In 1984, he was the subject of the British television series This Is Your Life.

 Macnee also appeared in Oasis's music video for "Don't Look Back in Anger" (1996).
 He and Avengers co-star Honor Blackman had a UK Top 10 hit in 1990 when their 1964 song "Kinky Boots" received renewed interest from being played on BBC Radio One.